Autumn Gold Stone Cladding Z Tiles Clad Panels 570 x 200 From £47.79/m2

 Key Installation Points

-- Use a high-quality exterior-grade tile adhesive suitable for natural stone cladding.
+- Use a high-quality exterior-grade tile adhesive suitable for natural stone wall cladding.

-- Begin from the bottom and work upwards, allowing each Z-panel to interlock naturally.
+- Begin from the bottom and work upwards, keeping courses level and well supported.

-- Stagger the vertical joints to create a more natural, random stone appearance.
+- Stagger vertical joints where appropriate to create a more natural stone appearance.

 - Check levels frequently to keep courses straight and true.